slopezpereyra/slopezpereyra.github.io/_posts/2025-03-03-CustomShell1.md

 }
 ```

 More interesting is the recursive execution of piped commands.
-As you may have
+As pointed out
-observed, the left child side of a `pipecmd` node is an `execcmd`, but the right
+earlier, the left child of a `pipecmd` node is an `execcmd`, but the right
 child is a `char *` bytestream.
 This allows us to decompose chained pipes like
 `cmd1 | cmd2 | cmd3 | cmd4 | ...` recursively.